chef-boneyard/chef-rfc/new/community_guidelines.md

 Please keep in mind that:

-* Your work will be used by other people, and you in turn will depend on the work of others.
+* Your work will be used by other people, and you, in turn, will depend on the work of others.
 * Decisions that you make will often affect others in the community.
 * Disagreements happen, but should not be an excuse for poor behavior and bad manners.
 When disagreements do happen, let’s work together to solve them effectively and in a way that ensures that everyone understands what the disagreement was.
 * People may not understand jokes, sarcasm, and oblique references in the same way that you do.
 So remember that and be kind to the other members of the community.